Lahma712/A--search-algorithm/README.md

 # <b>How it works: </b>

-Each cell on the grid, also called "node" can be:
+Each cell on the grid, also called a "node" can be:

-- "Explored", nodes that the algorithm already visited (neon pink cells)
+- "Explored", node that the algorithm already visited (neon pink cells)
-- "Unavailable", nodes that the algorithm has not seen yet (black cells)
+- "Unavailable", node that the algorithm has not seen yet (black cells)
-- "Available", nodes that the algorithm is aware of but hasn't visited/explored yet (dark pink cells)
+- "Available", node that the algorithm is aware of but hasn't visited/explored yet (dark pink cells)

 There are also obstacle cells (yellow cells) which the algorithm cannot visit.
 Upon finding the goal node, the path is traced back to the starting node.